 JF&CS provides services and support for people with special needs and their families, including those with intellectual and developmental disabilities, mental illness, autism, and other disabilities.

-Services include information and referral, care coordination and coaching, mental health counseling, day and employment services, supported housing, social and recreational groups, and Jewish programming.
+Services include information and referral, care coordination and coaching, day and employment services, supported housing, social and recreational groups, and Jewish programming.

 Helps individuals live with related or non-related families by offering financial assistance and support services.